I’ve been saving up new books for my reading list. I’ve been doing a good job of reading down my TBR list – time to add some new ones.

-So, how do the books look to you?
-Anything else I should put on my reading list or share with my kids?
+So, anything look good to you?
+Anything else I should add to my reading list?